codahale/grpc-proxy/README.md

    runtime.
 2. A gRPC client which implements the client-side of that service, but not over HTTP/1.1.
 Just a bog-standard gRPC client.
 How ever will it talk to the HTTP/1.1 server?
 3. Our hero, a proxying gRPC server.
+When a request comes in, it reads the Protobuf message without attempting to decode it, proxies that to the backend (passing the gRPC service/method name as a query parameter named `method`) in a `POST` request, reads the Protobuf response from the backend server without parsing it, and proxies the response back to the gRPC client.
+   Surprisingly, this works.

 ## What's it use